yuxuanzhuang/batter/docs/index.rst

 Welcome to BATTER's Docs
 =============================

-BATTER is a modular orchestration layer for absolute binding (ABFE) and solvation (ASFE) free-energy workflows.
-This documentation collects user guides, configuration references, tutorials, and developer resources.
+BATTER is a modular orchestration layer for absolute binding free-energy (ABFE) workflows—especially for membrane proteins—and for solvation (ASFE).
+This documentation includes user guides, configuration references, tutorials, and developer resources.

 Quick Links
 ===========